Bone Marrow and Stem Cells

 • Bone marrow failure syndrome.

-• Thalassemia (low red blood cell count).
+• Thalassemia (low red blood cell count)

 How is bone marrow donated?

-Two types of bone marrow donation:
+Firstly, there are two types of bone marrow donation:

-1. Peripheral blood stem cell (PBSC) donation: this procedure involves the removal of stem cells through a vein, which takes about 3-4 hours.
+This procedure involves the removal of stem cells through a vein, which takes about 3-4 hours.
 The donor is fully conscious and may experience some headache, which gradually subsides after 1-2 days after donation.

-2. Bone marrow donation: this is a surgical procedure where the donor is given anesthesia to prevent pain.
+This is a surgical procedure where the donor is given anesthesia to prevent pain.
 In this method, a needle is inserted into the back of the pelvic bone.
 The procedure usually takes 30-40 minutes, and the donor will stay in the hospital for a day.
 The donor can return to their normal health within 2-3 days.

-Important guidelines for bone marrow donors:
+Conditions for bone marrow donation

 • Drink plenty of fluids.